George Kittle Player Prop Bets for NFL Week 17 | San Francisco vs. Houston 1/2/2022

 Matchup vs. Houston

-- Kittle totaled 10 receiving yards in his single career matchup against the Texans, 60.5 fewer than his over/under for Sunday's game.
+- Kittle's 10 receiving yards in his one matchup against the Texans are 60.5 fewer than his over/under for Sunday's game.

 - Kittle did not have a touchdown catch in that matchup against the Texans.

-- The 253.7 yards per game the Texans are giving up through the air makes them the NFL's 18th-ranked pass defense.
+- The Texans have the NFL's 18th-ranked pass defense this season, surrendering 253.7 yards per game through the air.

-- The Texans have surrendered 21 touchdowns through the air (1.4 per game).
-They are ninth in the league in that category.
+- The Texans have conceded 21 passing TDs this season (1.4 per game), ranking them ninth among NFL defenses.

 Recent Performances

-- In last week's outing against the Titans, Kittle was targeted three times, picking up 21 yards on two receptions.
+- Against the Titans last week, Kittle was targeted three times and picked up 21 yards on two receptions.

-- Kittle has 21 receptions (on 24 targets) for 265 yards and one touchdown over his last three games, averaging 88.3 yards per game.
+- Kittle hauled in 265 yards (on 21 catches) with one touchdown over his last three outings.
+He was targeted 24 times, and averaged 88.3 yards per game.

 Kittle's San Francisco Teammates